CivMC/Civ/plugins/CivSpy/CivSpy-Bukkit/README.md

 `player.pickup` - Records when a person picks up something

+`entity.pickup.TYPE` - Records when an entity picks up something

 `inventory.pickup.TYPE` - An inventory holder picks up an item.
 TYPE is the Hopper or HopperMinecart that picked up the item.

 `player.bucket.empty`